aleister1102/urlx/README.md

   -o             Filter for open ports only.
 Applied before -p if both are used.

 Dns Specific Options ('dns' tool only - must choose one):
-  -ip            Extract IP addresses (A/AAAA records), sorted and unique.
+  -a             Extract IP addresses (A/AAAA records), sorted and unique.
   -cname         Extract CNAME domain records (the canonical name).
   -mx            Extract MX domain records (the mail exchange hostname).